iceland2k14/Kangrand/README.md

 A Pollard's kangaroo interval ECDLP solver for SECP256K1 (based on VanitySearch engine).\
 **This program is limited to a 125bit interval search.**

+# Edits to change Options

+Options has been added to start and end the KeySearch range in command line using -st and -en.
+Ex: -st 1 -en ffffffff If -en is not given with -st then default 10000 Trillion keys are taken from start key.

+Also a random startbit with a given range is added by using -rb and -seq.
+Ex: -rb 256 -seq ffffffff If none of these 2 start options are given, then random start in 256 bit is taken as start key and 10000 Trillion as Range.

+These -st,-en options are complementary to -rb,-seq. both can not be used together.
+The idea is that input Pubkey file must have only public keys, nothing else.

 # Feature

 <ul>